 Death benefits are paid out in either a lump sum or weekly, up to a maximum set by the state.
 Funeral expenses might also be covered.

 In Oklahoma, rates can vary by industry and profession.
 Even within your business, it’s not uncommon to have employees who are at different risk levels.
 The State of Oklahoma will determine specific rates based on a variety of factors.
 These can include, but aren’t limited to the following:

 If you need Oklahoma workers’ compensation coverage, Next Insurance can help.
 We’re 100% dedicated to helping small business owners and self-employed professionals find the right coverage at an affordable price.

 You can get a free quote, explore options for your business and purchase coverage with our painless online platform.
 Our licensed, U.S.-based insurance advisors ready to answer your questions and help you along the way.

-There are other types of coverage many small business owners consider beyond workers’ compensation insurance.
+There are other types of commercial insurance for Oklahoma small business owners to consider beyond workers’ compensation insurance.
 These can help protect your business from additional risks:

 Any vehicle owned by a business in Oklahoma must have commercial auto insurance.
 It helps cover expenses if you or your employees are in an accident while operating the vehicle for business purposes.

 General liability insurance can help protect your business from common accidents that result in damage to someone else’s property or injuries to someone other than an employee, such as a client or customer.

 Professional liability insurance, also called E&O insurance, helps protect your business from accusations of negligence and professional mistakes have hurt someone financially or physically.